 What is your current power source?
 This greatly determines the type of fridge that you choose.
 You should check the power source of your desired fridge because you’ll likely want to avoid the hassle of having to integrate a new power source into your caravan just to run one appliance.

 If you have no current source of power in your caravan, then a gas-powered fridge could be the best option because it means that you don’t need to do electrical wiring work, which can be difficult if you’re new to it.
+A caravan generator is a great power source but require a larger financial outlay.

 Although the capacity, size and price of your 12v fridge are essential, many additional features bring added value to your overall experience.
 Many of these features will be found on standard fridges.